+Closed while the restaurant rebrands.
+Expected to reopen in early November.
 Pinza Romana, fried rice balls, burrata with artichoke hearts, and cacio e pepe pasta are just a few of the dishes that reflect the regional Roman ingredients and style of this sister restaurant to the San Francisco original.
 In Marin, look for fresh seafood pastas on the day’s specials menu and a shaded front porch for outdoor dining.

 286 Magnolia Ave, 415.896.4002

-The homegrown bakery is known and loved the world over: Pope Francis famously requested Rustic Bakery flatbread and crostini when he visited the U.S. in 2015.
+The Marin-grown bakery is known and loved the world over: Pope Francis famously requested Rustic Bakery flatbread and crostini when he visited the U.S. in 2015.
 Organic bread, croissants and pastries baked fresh each morning and salads, sandwiches, and soups for lunch make Rustic a local staple.

 2017 Larkspur Landing Circle, 415.461.9900